-Although there are arguments for using black-box foundation language models (see our \emph{Alternative Position} in Section~\ref{sec:counter-position}), we argue that the combination of black-box foundation language models with FL is generally not a good fit.
-Relying on querying remote black-box models hosted by a third party counteracts the benefits and motivations of using FL in the first place.
+Although there are arguments for using black-box foundation language models (see Section~\ref{sec:counter-position}), we argue that the combination of black-box or gray-box foundation language models with FL is generally not a good fit.
+Relying on querying remote models hosted by a third party counteracts the benefits and motivations of using FL in the first place.

-We analyze the impact of violating the open-source principles on the fundamental goals of FL (cf. the overview in Table~\ref{tab:openFL}).
-Firstly, \emph{privacy}: One of the most important principles in FL is that clients keep their training data local and do not need to share it with any centralized training instance.
+We analyze the impact of violated open-source criteria on three fundamental principles of FL, cf. Table~\ref{tab:openFL}.
+First, \emph{privacy}: One of the most important principles in FL is that clients keep their training data local and do not need to share it with any centralized training instance.
 Second, \emph{autonomy}: Clients decide themselves what training data to use and how to contribute to the joint training process.
+They also commonly own the trained model.
 Third, \emph{heterogeneity}: Clients with different kinds of data distribution can participate in the training, with the goal of covering a wide variety of private training data in the joint training process.
-We are aware that FL has further goals and challenges (such as security), but we focus on these three for the following analysis.
-We first summarize our findings before we go into detailed discussion.